 A variety of strategies will be needed to implement the Station Area Plan.
-They include the following.
+They are expected to include the following.

 - Comprehensive Plan Amendments.
-The city has adopted the Tacoma Station Area Plan as an ancillary document to the Comprehensive Plan.
+The city intends to adopt the Tacoma Station Area Plan as an ancillary document to the Comprehensive Plan.
 This means the plan will remain a stand-alone document that is referenced and supported in the Comprehensive Plan through the addition of policy language that is consistent with the primary goals and objectives of the Plan. - Zoning Ordinance Amendments.
-Several different sections of the city's zoning ordinance have been updated to implement the Plan.
-Amendments include revisions to the base Manufacturing zone; use of a "Station Area Overlay" zone to define how allowed uses and other development standards will differ from standard requirements for the base zone in the planning area; and revisions to selected parking ratio requirements in Subarea 4. - Station Community Boundary.
-Per Metro Title 6, the City of Milwaukie has adopted a Station Community Boundary by resolution to establish the portion of the boundary within the City of Milwaukie.
-The City of Portland will take a similar action for the portion of the boundary within Portland. - Transportation System Plan (TSP) Updates.
-Several sections of the city's TSP will be updated to ensure consistency with the Station Area Plan.
+Several different sections of the city's zoning ordinance will be updated to implement the Plan.
+Types of amendments will include: - " Use of a "Station Area Overlay" zone to define how allowed uses and other development standards will differ from standard requirements for the base zone in the planning area.
+The sub-areas described previously will be used to guide different types of development in specific portions of the planning area.
+This will include different standards for allowable uses, application of site and building design standards, and parking standards (see below). - " Manufacturing zone amendments.
+A variety of amendments will be proposed for the "M" zone which will remain as the base zone for the station area.
+These amendments will need to be coordinated with the overlay provisions to ensure consistency with Station Area Plan goals and policies. - " Parking standards.
+Some changes to off-street parking ratio requirements may be proposed for the planning area. - Transportation System Plan (TSP) Updates.
+Several sections of the city's TSP will need to be updated to ensure consistency with the Station Area Plan.
 This will include Chapters 2 (Goals and Policies), 5 (Pedestrian Element), 6 (Bicycle Element), 8 (Auto Street Network Element), 10 (Street Design Element) and 13 (Funding and Implementation Plan). - Transportation and Parking Demand Management.
-The topic of parking supply, demand and management has been a key issue for property and business owners in the Station Area.
-The Plan includes strategies to manage the future demand for parking. - Funding Strategies.
-The Station Area Plan transportation improvements total over \$30 million.
-A variety of funding sources and strategies will be needed to pay for these improvements. - Marketing and Development Partnerships.
-The city will need to continue to work closely with local business and property owners and others in the development committee to implement future development and redevelopment projects, particularly for the two opportunity sites described in this Plan.
-Strategies may include the following: - Communication.
-The City will regularly communicate with property owners and prospective developers to provide clarity and certainty about design and permitting process. - Development Incentives.
-A variety of incentives can be considered, as appropriate and consistent with other Station Area Plan goals. - Marketing specific sites.
-The city can be proactive about working with prospective developers to provide information or guidance about development goals for specific sites in the Station Area, with Opportunity Site B as a prime example.
+The topic of parking supply, demand and management has been a key issue for property and business owners in the study area.
+The Plan includes a number of strategies to manage the future demand for parking based on an assessment of existing parking utilization and future demand prepared during this process.
+Strategies to reduce future auto trips and/or manage parking demand include elevated use of transit, walking, bicycling and other alternative modes of travel; employee ride-share, telecommuting and marketing programs; shared parking agreements; provision of public or shared business parking; formation of a "transportation management association" (TMA) to work with businesses to implement TDM measures; and transit shuttle services, among others.
+These strategies are described in more detail in Section 5 of the Plan. - Funding Strategies.
+The Station Area Plan includes transportation improvements totaling over \$30 million.
+A variety of funding sources and strategies will be needed to pay for these improvements.
+They are expected to include use of local and regional transportation funds, developer contributions and agreements, system development charges (limited contribution), local improvement districts, state and federal grant programs and possibly other options. - Marketing and Development Partnerships.
+The city will need to work closely with local business and property owners and others in the development committee to implement future development and redevelopment projects, particularly for the two opportunity sites described in this Plan.
+Strategies may include the following: